 Title insurance is paid for with a one-time premium at the time of the real estate settlement, the amount of which is based upon the purchase price and the amount of the loan you are receiving from a mortgage lender.
 Since title insurance is a competitive business, most title insurance companies charge the same premium.
 Generally, the title insurance premium is just short of one percent of the purchase price (with the amount of the loan from the mortgage lender), with a premium decreasing in percentage as the amount of insurance increases.
-For example, title insurance on a $100,000.00 purchase is, generally, $828.75 while that on a $300,000.00 purchase is, generally $1,828.75.
+For example, title insurance on a $100,000 purchase is, generally, $828.75, while that on a $300,000 purchase is usually $1,828.75.
 Buyers must also be made aware that title insurance companies charge additional fees for notarizing documents, recording fees, certifications from municipal and taxing authorities, title insurance endorsements, etc.

 Contact OWM Law Today